-Seen’s IRIS60/8 sensor uses an infrared laser to detect the reflective strip found on high-visibility safety vests and markers.
+Seen’s unique IRIS technology uses an infrared laser to detect reflective tape on high-visibility safety vests and markers.

-IRIS60/8 is a mounted on mobile plant and detects the retro-reflective strip on standard day/night (Class II and III) high-vis apparel.
-The major advantage of IRIS60/8 over most other industrial pedestrian detection systems is that it does not require ground-personnel to carry an electronic tag, or change their behaviour in any way.
+The IRIS 860 sensor is designed to detect reflective tape on high-vis safety equipment up to 8 metres away.
+It can be mounted on forklifts and other heavy mobile plant and gives an audible alert to both the pedestrian and the driver.
+A significant advantage of IRIS 860 over most other industrial pedestrian detection systems is that it does not require ground-personnel to carry an electronic tag or change their behaviour.

-IRIS (“Infrared Retroreflector Identification System”) is a patented technology developed by Seen Safety.
-The IRIS60/8 continuously emits pulses of non-visible laser into targeted blind-spots around the machine.
-The driver receives an audible alert if someone is detected in the blind-spot.
+IRIS (“Infrared Retroreflector Identification System”) is a Seen Safety’s patented technology to detect reflective material.
+The IRIS 860 continuously emits pulses of non-visible laser into the targeted blind-spot.
+The driver and pedestrian receive an audible alert when someone is detected.

 Detection range and field-of-view

-Multiple sensors can be used to expand coverage area as desired.
-For example 3 sensors can be used to provide full 180 degree coverage behind a vehicle.
-Depending on the application requirements, the detection start and cut-off distance can be configured to lie anywhere within the 1 to 8 metre detection range.
+Each IRIS 860 sensor features a 60 x 45 degree field-of-view and can be set to detect anywhere up to 8 metres.
+Multiple sensors can be used together to expand the coverage area if desired.
+Each sensor creates a detection zone which is 60 degrees wide by 45 degrees high.
+Depending on the application, the detection start and cut-off distance can be configured to lie anywhere within the 1.2 to 8 metre detection range.

-IRIS60/8 provides reliable detection performance under all lighting conditions, from complete darkness to intense glare from the sun on wet pavement.
+IRIS 860 sensors provide reliable detection in all weather conditions, including rain, complete darkness, and intense glare from the sun on wet pavement.

-Standard Class II safety vests typically have a total of about 3000cm2 (465in2) of reflective strip applied to them.
-The IRIS60/8 sensor requires a minimum of approximately 75cm2 (11.6in2) of reflective material within its field of view.
-This ensures reliable detection can be achieved, even when the person is in a sub-optimal orientation, such as side-on or crouched down, or if their vest is no longer in pristine condition.
+Standard Class II safety vests typically have a total of about 6m of 2″/50mm reflective tape on them.
+The IRIS 860 sensor requires approximately 20cm of reflective tape within its field of view to enable detection.
+This ensures reliable detection can be achieved even when the person is in a sub-optimal orientation, such as side-on or crouched down, and if their vest is in less than perfect condition.

 Safety and compliance

-Because an operator inside an enclosed cab (like a wheeled loader) mightn’t hear the alert coming from an external sensor, the in-cab control box gives the driver a loud audible alert when a sensor is activated.
-Up to 4 sensors can be connected.
+Because an operator inside an enclosed cab mightn’t hear the alert coming from an external sensor, the cab box gives the driver an audible alert when a sensor is activated.
+Up to 4 sensors can be connected to each cab box.